 But what if you can overcome the LOS restriction?
 What if you had a 60GHz system operating as a point-to-point connection that could blast through interior walls?
 What if this same system was also able to beam steer over 90 degrees meaning it could go around corners?

-If you had a such capabilities the whole calculus of 60GHz as spectrum that can act as an indoor cable extension or even replacement is upended.
-With the 14GHz of spectrum you now have the ability to offer capacities or 10, 20Gbps Full Duplex.
+If you had such capabilities the whole calculus of 60GHz as a spectrum that can act as an indoor cable extension or even replacement is upended.
+With the 14GHz of spectrum, you now can offer capacities or 10, 20Gbps Full Duplex.
 If you can do these things you can:

-- Equals the performance of CATx, but deliver the ultimate in network flexibility.
+• Equals the performance of CATx, but delivers the ultimate in network flexibility.
 Connections can be placed and moved easily.

 Close